junxit/us-congress-bills-115/metadata.md

 - 2018-09-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 260 - 156 (Roll no. 412).(text: CR H9113-9114)
 - 2018-09-27 — Rule provides for consideration of H.R.
 6756, H.R.
 6757 and H.R.
 6760.
 - 2018-09-27 — The previous question was ordered pursuant to the rule.
+- 2018-09-28 — Received in the Senate and Read twice and referred to the Committee on Finance.